Back to all issues

 Evidence-Based Facts

-80% of Americans can't reliably distinguish AI-generated images from real photos
+Multiple peer-reviewed studies have found that most Americans cannot reliably distinguish AI-generated images from real photos without help

-Foreign influence operations using AI targeted the 2024 election from Russia, China, and Iran
+Foreign influence operations using AI targeted the 2024 U.S. election from Russia, China, and Iran; U.S. intelligence officials have warned of similar activity ahead of the 2026 midterms

-AI-generated scam calls and messages cost Americans over $10 billion in 2024
+AI-generated scam calls, texts, and impersonation losses cost Americans well over $10 billion in 2024, with FTC data showing continued growth in 2025

 Learn More